 Once you are setup with an intake date and all your treatment details are noted, many patients want to know what they can bring with them during their stay at Cypress Lakes Lodge.
 We encourage every patient to pack light, but to bring the essentials as noted below.

-Clothing: Undergarments, socks, pajamas, robe, shower sandals, workout clothes, clean socks and tennis shoes or any pair of comfortable shoes, and comfortable clothes.
+Clothing: Undergarments, socks, pajamas, robe, workout clothes, clean socks and tennis shoes or any pair of comfortable shoes, and comfortable clothes.

 Toiletries: Lufa, toothbrush, sealed toothpaste, solid bar of soap or sealed shower gel, solid deodorant, razor, and shaving cream.

-Optional items: journal, notebook, pens, stamps, small alarm clock, 12-step manual, long distance calling card, cash for incidentals.
+Optional items: journal, notebook, pens, stamps, small alarm clock, 12-step literature, cash for incidentals.

 Privacy and Confidentiality